awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-data-storage.rst

                   implementation 'com.amazonaws:aws-android-sdk-cognito:2.6.+'
                }

-            Perform a `Gradle Sync` to download the AWS Mobile SDK components into your app
+            Perform a `Gradle Sync` to download the AWS Mobile SDK components into your app.

          #.
 Add the following to :file:`AndroidManifest.xml`: